 Fast forward to my graduation minus English and imagine my surprise when I found myself in the lightweight concrete air conditioner pad business (another long story).
 It's still flourishing today as a supplier to HVAC dealers, though I sold my share long ago.
-I know more than the average bear about concrete, and it's going in my very next book.
+I know more than the average bear about concrete, and you might find it mentioned in my latest book, Snakes and Lovers.

-After my three amazing children, including one with Down Syndrome, were in school, I studied writing.
+After my three amazing children, including one with Down syndrome, were in school, I studied writing.
 I published literary short stories, personal essays, journalism, and poetry.
 Now I write Southern historical novels and Southern mystery novels with a dash of magnolia-scented romance.
 I live in Atlanta with my husband, who still plays with trains.
-When not writing, I can usually be found playing in the dirt, making a mess in the kitchen, or (yay) visiting historic sites.
+When not writing or reading, I can usually be found playing in the dirt, making a mess in the kitchen, or visiting historic sites to find good settings!